 A. Definitional Issues: In a number of cases I have raised these concerns, the Court has struggled with defining the terms used in chapter N.D.C.C. ch.
 12.1-04.
-The current chapter does not have a definitional section, although some of the terms and concepts overlap with language contained in the civil commitment statutes, N.D.C.C. ch.
+The current chapter does not have a definitional section, although some of the terms and concepts overlap with language contained in the civil commitment statutes, N.D.C.C.

+- ch.
 25-03.1.
-Having a clearly established definitional section clears up what the Legislature means and certainly aids in judicial interpretation of the statutes.

-B. Evaluation Procedure and Commitment: The current evaluation procedure authorizes the Court to order a defendant to be temporarily committed for an evaluation by a tier 1a mental health professional.
-This commitment may be at the State Hospital, the Life Skills and Transition Center, or other facility for up to 30 days, which can be extended for up to another 30 days.
+Having a clearly established definitional section clears up what the Legislature means and certainly aids in judicial interpretation of the statutes. - B. Evaluation Procedure and Commitment: The current evaluation procedure authorizes the Court to order a defendant to be temporarily committed for an evaluation by a tier 1a mental health professional.
+This commitment may be at the State Hospital, the Life Skills and Transition Center, or other facility for up to 30 days, which could be extended for up to another 30 days.
 The commitment must be in the least restrictive appropriate setting.
 The evaluation may occur in a present residential setting on an outpatient basis.

-When I am requesting a competency evaulation, I often have to wait weeks or even months to get my client in to a tier 1a mental health provider.
+In practice, I often have to wait weeks or even months to get my client into a tier 1a mental health provider for a fitness evaluation.
 I do not fault the State Hospital for this.
 It is well known we have a shortage of mental health professionals in North Dakota.
 There are very few private providers, and the private providers here are quite expensive.
 The State Hospital professionals are overworked, understaffed, and underfunded.
 That said, clients seeking these evaluations are presumed innocent.
-There is no reason a presumably innocent person should be held in custody for thirty days to do an evaluation.
+This is a pretrial/pre-disposition threshold issue.
+There is no reason a presumably innocent person should be held in custody for 30 days to do an evaluation.
 There is even less reason to allow the detention to extend another 30 days.
-These delays, in addition to the time necessary to prepare, disseminate and digest the report, result in delaying the court proceedings at least two, if not three or four months.
+These delays, in addition to the time necessary to prepare, disseminate and digest the report, result in delaying the court proceedings at least two, but usually three to four months.
 This impacts a defendant's right to a speedy trial and an alleged victim's right under N.D.
 Const.
 Art.
 1, § 25 (Marsy's Law) to a prompt disposition of the case.
 The shorter the time frame to complete the evaluation and prepare the report, the better for the entire justice system.